 Scholarships and Awards

-The Department of Economics & Business awards a number of scholarships to students majoring in accounting, economics, management and management information systems.
+The Department of Economics, Accounting, and Management awards a number of scholarships to students majoring in accounting, economics, and management.
 The criteria for awarding some department scholarships are provided by the donor.
 In other cases, department faculty take into account factors such as academic success and financial need to award a scholarship.
 Scholarship amounts typically range from $500 to several thousand dollars.

 Esther and Frank Barth Scholarships

 Esther and Frank Barth Scholarships are awarded to majors in accounting, economics, and management.
 First preference is given to a National Merit Scholar.

 Frank Barth Prize in Economics, Accounting & Management

 The Frank Barth Prize in Economics, Accounting, and Management is awarded by department faculty to junior and senior majors from any department major.

 The Erik and Marjorie Ellingson Scholarship is awarded in alternating years to a junior or senior department major.

 Malcolm and Maybelle Estrem Scholarships